thversfelt/trustchain-superapp/liquiditypooling/docs/shared-wallet-message-types.md

 # Trustchain Message Types

 The data is stored as a stringified `JSON`.
 The `JSON` contains data, which is displayed in the tables below.
 The [Gson](https://github.com/google/gson) library is used for serializion and deserialization.
-The block `types` are constants defined in `CoinCommunity.kt`.
+The block `types` are constants defined in `PoolCommunity.kt`.

 **Declared in: `SWJoinBlockTransactionData.kt`**
 **Type: `SHARED_WALLET_BLOCK`**